MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/security/cryptographic-controls-technical-reference.md

 IIS enables CRL checking by default.
 If you use a CRL with your PKI deployment, you don't need to configure most site systems that run IIS.
 The exception is for software updates, which requires a manual step to enable CRL checking to verify the signatures on software update files.

 When a client uses HTTPS, it enables CRL checking by default.
-For macOS clients, you can't disable CRL checking.

 The following connections don't support CRL checking in Configuration Manager:

 - Server-to-server connections

-- Mobile devices that are enrolled by Configuration Manager.

 ## Server communication